openstack-infra/infra-specs/specs/zuulv3.rst

 Work Items
 ----------

-* Modify nodepool to support new allocation and distribution
+* Modify nodepool to support new allocation and distribution (mordred)
-* Modify zuul to support new syntax and isolation
+* Modify zuul to support new syntax and isolation (corvus)
-* Create zuul launcher
+* Create zuul launcher (jhesketh)
 * Prepare basic infra ansible roles
 * Translate OpenStack JJB config to ansible